-Vertex Advantage automates online VAT, GST and US sales tax calculations in real-time.
-Applying accurate customer location determination and taxability rules across multiple countries and regions at point of sale, Vertex Advantage provides in-depth reports which you can use to remit your own taxes where you have a tax obligation.
+Vertex for e-Commerce automates online VAT, GST and US sales tax calculations in real-time.
+Applying accurate customer location determination and taxability rules across multiple countries and regions at point of sale, Vertex for e-Commerce provides in-depth reports which you can use to remit your own taxes where you have a tax obligation.

 This service offers the following benefits to your business: